google/oss-fuzz/docs/getting-started/new_project_guide.md

 ### Input Size

 By default, the fuzzing engine will generate input of any arbitrary length.
-This is often useful to try unexpected use cases that lead to security vulnerabilities.
-However, if your API does not expect large inputs and will fail on parsing early-on, it is important to add those limits in your fuzz target to avoid those errors altogether.
-This can also lead to significant performance improvements.
+This might be useful to try corner cases that could lead to a security vulnerability.
+However, if large inputs are not necessary to increase the coverage of your target API, it is important to add a limit here to significantly improve performance.

 ```cpp
 if (size < kMinInputLength || size > kMaxInputLength)